Following TC Electronics tuner is really cool.

 Tuning By Ear To Harmonics

-I personally always preferred this way to tune by ear than the open string system explained above.
+I personally always preferred this way to tune by ear to the open string system explained above.

 It is easier to hear the vibrations between harmonics than between open strings.

-You basically play natural harmonics by lightly touching the string without pressing the string down, on the fret locations as outlined on the graphic above.
+You basically play natural harmonics by lightly touching the string without pressing the string down, on the fret locations as outlined in the graphic above.

 You tune the B string as an open string to a harmonic on the low E string (7th fret).

 Tune the high E string as an open string to a harmonic on the A string (7th fret)